rschristopher/ischristtrue.com/src/truth.md

  in chaos, in chaos*

+Wisdom begins with
-Seeking *truth* is the first intimation towards the most fundamental questions of life.
+ seeking *truth*, honestly seeking answers to the most fundamental questions
-We might start with the most fundamental,

-!!! question "What is real?"
-    And how do we make sense of what is real?
+!!! question "How do we know what is real?"

+!!! question "Why is there suffering?"

+!!! question "What is the purpose of it all?"

-In other words, whatever *we* are, we are perceiving an external world, and we are agents within that world -- and when we seek truth, we are seeking to know the world
+In other words, whatever *we* are, we are perceiving an external world, a world filled with suffering, and we are agents within that world -- and when we seek truth, we are seeking to know the world
  (and our own soul)
- as it actually exists.
+ as it actually exists,
+ and to know why we exist,
+ why this world exists,
+ and our purpose in this
+ world of suffering and death.
+Such a path provides no worldly power or advantage -- the reward can only be truth itself.

 Is the world we perceive real?
 Is it all a dream?
 Is it a delusion from a demon?
 Is it all a simulation?
-Is the world radically different than the way we perceive it?
+Is the world radically different than how we perceive it?